 What about the forgotten employees?

 Of all the disadvantages of a 4-day work week, this is the most significant.
-Whether it's nurses and other frontline NHS staff who are in too short supply, or teachers stuck on the same five-day schedule as their students, there are some people a 4-day week isn’t feasible for.
+There are some professions it's just not feasible for.
+That includes nurses and other frontline NHS staff who are in too short supply.
+But it also means teachers on the same five-day schedule as their students.

-However, the only way they’ll get it is if those sectors get much-needed infusions of fresh talent and the money to pay for it.
+However, the only way they’ll get it is if those sectors get much-needed infusions of fresh talent.
+Not to mention the money to pay for it.
 Until our teachers, nurses, and other essential contributors can also take 4-day work weeks, it will never be universal the way people want it to be.

 Learn how a weekly employee check-in is the foundation of moving to more flexible working practices.
 Download our latest guide: Embracing continuous performance management.
 Get the guide here 👇